Moosquibe/DiffusionLitrev/docs/index.markdown

 As mentioned, my main motivation here is to teach myself how the sausage is made, you rarely learn something as well as when you teach it for the first time.
 While there is no shortage of often excellent self-teach resources, including the original papers, blog posts YouTube videos, etc, I found that some details are not properly explained anywhere, implementations are often hard to access and accessible holistic overviews are rare as well.
 These notes therefore attempt to fill the void by providing a deep dive, zero-to-hero style overview.

+When I have the time, I plan to provide educationally motivated PyTorch implementations in the associated [GitHub Repository](https://github.com/Moosquibe/DiffusionLitrev).
+This will also allow me to do my own experiments and comparisons on which I will report in a section below.

 ## II.
 Generative AI

 In abstract form, the task of Generative AI can be phrased deceptively simply: